 A LLP is indeed advantageous because of comparatively lower cost of formation, lesser compliance requirements, easy to manage and run and also easy to wind-up and dissolve, no requirement of minimum capital contributions, partners are not liable for the acts of the other partners and importantly no minimum alternate tax (as of date).
 But, LLP cannot raise money from the public.

-The ‘Limited Liability Partnership” (LLP) format of registered company was originally created to enable the professions to take advantage of limited liability, but its popularity is growing among a much wider range of business.
+The ‘Limited Liability Partnership” (LLP) format of the registered company was originally created to enable the professions to take advantage of limited liability, but its popularity is growing among a much wider range of businesses.

 In view of all this, the LLP framework could be used for many enterprises, such as :